Creatinine clearance test

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 Why the Test is Performed

-By comparing the creatinine level in urine with the creatinine level in blood, the creatinine clearance test estimates the glomerular filtration rate (GFR).
-GFR is a measure of how well the kidneys are working, especially the kidneys' filtering units.
+The creatinine clearance test compares the creatinine level in urine with the creatinine level in blood.
+This gives an estimate of the glomerular filtration rate (GFR).
+GFR is a measure of how well the kidneys are working, mainly the kidneys' filtering units.
 These filtering units are called glomeruli.

 Clearance is often measured as milliliters per minute (mL/min) or milliliters per second (mL/s).
 Normal values are:

 - Male: 97 to 137 mL/min (1.65 to 2.33 mL/s).

 - Female: 88 to 128 mL/min (14.96 to 2.18 mL/s).

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor to know about the meaning of your specific test results.

 There is little risk involved with having your blood taken.
 Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Taking blood from some people may be more difficult than from others.